Equi-librium is a non-proift organization that offers equine-assisted programs and services.

 Equi-librium uses a progressive, individualized program with each of its participants.
 Program participants are not usually started in the program learning traditional functional riding skills.
 Instead, each participant starts on the horse using an approach that reflects each participant’s level of postural control, balance, coordination, and perceptual and cognitive skills.
 An individual program plan is developed at the start of each season creating objective goals for the program participant.
 As participants progress through their goals, they “graduate” to increased skill levels on the horse leading to functional and independent riding within their capabilities.

-Equi-librium has offered vocational preparation programs for special needs students who are in special education transition programs in Intermediate Units and School Districts .
+Equi-librium offers vocational preparation programs for students who are in special education transition programs or who have just graduated.